Scanning barcode on the parcel

 3. File a police report.
 The local authorities may not be able to recover the items, but the information you provide might help catch those responsible.
 The report will also be helpful if you want to get your money back by making a claim using your credit card or home insurance policy.

-Preventing package theft or loss
+How to prevent package theft and loss

 Consumers are playing their part, too, by taking measures to discourage and help prevent porch privacy.
 These tips include9: